 Get email notifications on new posts:

-The demise of Kuetzal, Envestio and Boldyield has sparked a crisis of trust in the Baltic crowdfunding sphere.
+The criminal implosion of Kuetzal and Envestio has sparked a crisis of trust in the Baltic crowdfunding sphere.
 Sadly, the distrust is reinforced by unpleasant discoveries made about different platforms, which include shady dealings, conflicting interests, bad business practices and dishonest communication with investors.

 Monethera and Wisefund are quite obviously in trouble.
 I already posted my negative opinion of TFG Crowd, as well as some surprising findings about Grupeer.
 I will mention some issues with other platforms along this post.